 If we want something bad enough, we’ll find a way to achieve it.
 But I believe in taking advantage of the resources available to us, especially when that means increasing our chances of accomplishing our goals.
-And that’s exactly what co-occurring illnesses treatment programs do.
+And that’s exactly what co-occurring disorders treatment facilities do.

-Co-occurring illnesses, also referred to as dual diagnoses, are when someone has both a mental illness and a substance abuse problem (like me).
-Can someone with a co-occurring illness accomplish both mental stability and sobriety by pursuing only traditional treatments?
+Can someone with a co-occurring disorder accomplish both mental stability and sobriety by pursuing only traditional treatments?
 Sure.
 But it will likely be harder and take longer, ultimately decreasing chances of a successful long-term recovery.

-People with mental illnesses are more likely to have substance abuse problems, and people who have substance abuse problems are more likely to have a mental illness.
+People with mental illnesses are more likely to have substance use disorders, and people who have substance use disorders are more likely to have a mental illnesses.
 Either can develop first.
-For example, someone with a mental illness may develop a substance abuse problem as a result of self-medicating.
-And someone may develop psychiatric symptoms as a result of abusing substances.
+For example, someone with a mental illness may develop a substance use disorder as a result of self-medicating.
+And someone may develop psychiatric symptoms as a result of misusing substances.
 It’s important to note that alcohol and drugs exacerbate mental illness symptoms.

 It’s estimated that around 8 million U.S. adults have co-occurring disorders.
-About 1/3 of all people living with mental illness and about 1/2 living with severe mental illness also have substance abuse problems.
+About 1/3 of all people living with mental illness and about 1/2 living with severe mental illness also have substance use issues.
 Similarly, about 1/3 of people who abuse alcohol and about 1/2 of people who abuse drugs also have a mental illness.

-An integrated approach is most effective in treating co-occurring illnesses, as it lowers these risks and increases the chances of long-term mental health recovery and abstinence.
+An integrated approach is most effective in treating co-occurring disorders, as it lowers these risks and increases the chances of long-term mental health recovery and abstinence.
 This means simultaneously treating both illnesses and giving each the same level of care.
 While also recognizing that each are long-term, chronic illnesses with high risks of relapse.
-This requires a treatment team trained in addressing co-occurring illnesses.
+This requires a treatment team trained in addressing co-occurring disorders.

 The integrated approach eliminates treatment barriers and makes for a more seamless rehabilitation process.
 For example, prescribing psychotropic medication becomes safer when the prescribing doctor is involved in the client’s detox and recovery process.

-Patients should be assessed for co-occurring illnesses early on in the diagnosing process.
+Patients should be assessed for co-occurring disorders early on in the diagnosing process.
 It should be routine for doctors to assess substance abuse patients for signs of mental illness and vice versa.

 Obviously, inpatient programs simply are not feasible for everyone.
 And that’s okay.
 There are outpatient programs, individual and group therapy, peer support groups, Alcoholics Anonymous, Narcotics Anonymous, and other alternative options.